 - 1/3 cup grated Gruyere or Parmesan cheese

-1 Preheat oven to 350°F. Wash and scrub the zucchini; split each in half lengthwise.
+1 Prep the zucchini: Preheat oven to 350°F. Wash and scrub the zucchini; split each in half lengthwise.
 Scoop out the seeds and pulp, leaving shells about 1/3-inch to 1/2-inch thick.